bytesoftheweb/Shorts/README.md

 # Shorts

-This repository contains various CSS components, organized for easy access and reference.
+This repository contains various components, organized for easy access and reference.
 Each component is structured by category and numbered for multiple variations.